-- (d) A bituminous coal mine in operation on the effective date of this act may continue mining operations if an application for a permit covering such operations shall have been filed as heretofore required; provided that no person shall be required to suspend the operation of any coal mine or mining operation which is being conducted on the effective date of this act for a period during which the forms for applying for a permit are not available, and for a period of one hundred twenty days thereafter. - Section 6. (a) If the removal of coal or other mining operations by a holder of a permit granted under section 5 causes damage to structures set forth in section 4 of this act evidence that such damage has been repaired or that all claims arising therefrom have been satisfied, shall be furnished to the Secretary of Mines and Mineral Industries within six months from the date that the holder of such permit knows, or has reason to know, such damage has occurred or, at the option of the permit holder, within such period there shall be deposited with the Secretary of Mines and Mineral Industries as security for such repair or such satisfaction a sum of money in an amount equal to said damage or the reasonable cost of repair thereof, as estimated by a reputable expert.
-In default of the filing of such evidence or such deposit, the Secretary of Mines and Mineral Industries shall suspend or revoke said permit. - (b) No permit revoked or suspended pursuant to this section shall be reissued or reinstated until the applicant shall have furnished satisfactory evidence to the Department of Mines and Mineral Industries that the damage for which the permit was revoked or suspended has been repaired or all claims arising therefrom satisfied, in accordance with subsection (a) above.
-In addition, the Secretary of Mines and Mineral Industries may, in his discretion, require the applicant to file a bond in a form prescribed by the secretary payable to the Commonwealth and conditioned upon the applicant's faithful performance of mining or mining operations, in accordance with the provisions of section 4.
-Such bond shall be in a reasonable amount as determined by the Secretary of Mines and Mineral Industries.
-Liability under such bond shall continue for the duration of the mining or mining operation, and for a period of ten years thereafter, at which time the bond shall become of no force and effect, and it, or any cash or securities substituted for it as hereinafter provided, shall be returned to the applicant.
-Upon application of any proper party in interest, the Secretary of Mines and Mineral Industries, after due notice to any person who may be affected thereby, and hearing, may order the amount of said bond to be increased or reduced or may excuse the permit holder from any further duty of keeping in effect any bond furnished pursuant to a prior order of the secretary and return said bond, or the securities or cash posted in lieu thereof, to the permit holder, notwithstanding any different provision herein respecting the duration or term of said bond.
-Such bond shall be executed by the applicant and a corporate surety licensed to do business in the Commonwealth: Provided, however.
-That the applicant may elect to deposit cash or negotiable bonds of the United States Government or the Commonwealth of Pennsylvania, the Pennsylvania Turnpike Commission, the General State Authority, the State Public School Building Authority, or any municipality within the Commonwealth, with the Secretary of Mines and Mineral Industries in lieu of a corporate surety.
-The cash deposit or market value of such securities shall be at least equal to the sum of the bond.
-The Secretary of Mines and Mineral Industries shall, upon receipt of any such deposit of cash or securities, immediately place the same with the State Treasurer, whose duty it shall be to receive and hold the same in the name of the Commonwealth, in trust, for the purposes for which such deposit is made.
-The State Treasurer shall at all times be responsible for the custody and safekeeping of such deposits.
-The applicant making the deposit shall be entitled from time to time to demand and receive from the State Treasurer, on the written order of the Secretary of Mines and Mineral Industries, the whole or any portion of any securities so deposited, upon depositing with him, in lieu thereof, other negotiable securities of the classes herein specified having a market value at least equal to the sum of the bond, and also to demand, receive and recover the interest and income from said securities as the same become due and payable: Provided, however, That where securities, deposited as aforesaid, mature or are called, the State Treasurer, at the request of the applicant, shall convert such securities into such other negotiable securities of the classes herein specified as may be designated by the applicant.
+- Section 6.
+Repair of damage or satisfaction of claims; revocation or suspension of permit; bond or collateral.-(a) If the removal of coal or other mining operations by a holder of a permit granted under section 5 causes damage to structures set forth in section 4 of this act the permittee shall submit evidence that such damage has been repaired or that all claims arising therefrom have been satisfied, [shall be furnished to the [Secretary of Mines and Mineral Industries] department within six months from the date that the sholder of such permit] permittee knows, or has reason to know, such damage has occurred or, at the option of the [permit holder] permittee, within such period there shall be deposited with the Secretary of [Mines and Mineral Industries | Environmental Resources as security for such repair or such satisfaction a sum of money in an amount equal to said damage or the reasonable cost of repair thereof, as estimated by a reputable expert.
+In default of the filing of such evidence or such deposit, the [Secretary of Mines and Mineral Industries] department shall suspend or revoke said permit. - [(b)] No permit revoked or suspended pursuant to this section shall be reissued or reinstated until the applicant shall have furnished satisfactory evidence to the [Department of Mines and Mineral Industries] department that the damage for which the permit was revoked or suspended has been repaired or all claims arising therefrom satisfied, in accordance with [subsection (a) above.
+In addition, the Secretary of Mines and Mineral Industries may, in his discretion,] this subsection. - The department shall require the applicant to file a bond in a form prescribed by the secretary payable to the Commonwealth and conditioned upon the applicant's faithful performance of mining or mining operations, in accordance with the provisions of [section 4] sections 4 and 5.
+Such bond shall be in a reasonable amount as determined by the [Secretary of Mines and Mineral Industries] department.
+Liability under such bond shall continue for the duration of the mining or mining operation, and for a period of ten years thereafter or such longer period of time as may be prescribed by rules and regulations promulgated hereunder, at which time the bond shall become of no force and effect, and it, or any cash or securities substituted for it as hereinafter provided, shall be returned to the applicant.
+Upon application of any proper party in interest, the [Secretary of Mines and Mineral Industries] department, after due notice to any person who may be affected thereby, and hearing, in accordance with the provisions of section 5(g), may order the amount of said bond to be increased or reduced or may excuse the permit holder from any further duty of keeping in effect any bond furnished pursuant to a prior order of the [secretary] department and return said bond, or the securities or cash posted in lieu thereof, to the permit holder, notwithstanding any different provision herein respecting the duration or term of said bond.
+Such bond shall be executed by the applicant and a corporate surety licensed to do business in the